EBVcube/EBVCube-format/README.md

 * Metric is a mandatory group, scenario is optional
 * The scenario group is always higher than the metric
 * If several metrics are present, they need to be repeated for all scenarios
-* Hence several 4D cubes (one per metric) are possible
+* Hence several 4D data cubes (one per scenario-metric-path or metric-path) are possible
-* The dimensions of the 4D cubes are: longitude, latitude, time and entity
+* The dimensions of the 4D data cubes are: longitude, latitude, time and entity

 ![vis_4d](https://github.com/user-attachments/assets/760e7d11-3370-429c-8371-532b66dbc5ee)
 ### 1.2 Example 1 (extensive)